MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 In this task, you will build multi-table KQL statements.

 1. The following statement demonstrates the union operator that takes two or more tables and returns the rows of all of them.
 Understanding how results are passed and impacted with the pipe character is essential.
-Based on the time window set in the Query window:

-Query 1 will return all rows of SecurityEvent and all rows of SecurityAlert

-Query 2 will return one row and column, which is the count of all rows of SecurityEvent and all rows of SecurityAlert

-Query 3 will return all rows of SecurityEvent and one row for SecurityAlert.
-The row for SecurityAlert will have the count of the SecurityAlert rows.

-Run each Query separately to see the results.

 In the Query Window.
-Enter the following statements and select **run** for each:
+Enter the following statements and select **run** for each separately to see the results:

-**Query 1**
+**Query 1** will return all rows of SecurityEvent and all rows of SecurityAlert.
 ```KQL
 SecurityEvent
 | union SecurityAlert
 ```

-**Query 2**
+**Query 2** will return one row and column, which is the count of all rows of SecurityEvent and all rows of SecurityAlert.
 ```KQL
 SecurityEvent
 | union SecurityAlert